energychain/gsi2.0_pwa_GPT-Pilot/README.md

 __This is an unmodified repository to show the results of a PoC using  [GPT-Pilot](https://github.com/Pythagora-io/gpt-pilot) to create the base line of a new consumer App using the GreenPowerIndex.
 The API costs were arround 65$ to generate the results in aprox.
-10 itterations.
+10 iterations.
 The implementation to this step saved aprox 6 days of development.
-We stopped the initial implementation at this stage to create a MVP with some tweaking out of it.__
+We stopped the initial implementation at this stage to create a [MVP](https://github.com/energychain/gsi2.0_pwa) with some tweaking out of it.__

 # GrünstromIndex 2.0 PWA (GPT-Pilot implementation)